Zoning

 • INST - Institutional

 .
-A zone reserved for public and not-for-profit uses on larger properties and campuses, such as parks, schools, cemeteries and medical facilities.
+A zone reserved for public and not-for-profit uses on more significant properties and campuses, such as parks, schools, cemeteries, and medical facilities.

-.
-An overlay zone that is approved with a plan of development (through a public hearing process) for small, non-conforming buildings in residential areas.
+An overlay zone approved with a development plan (through a public hearing process) for small, non-conforming buildings in residential areas.
 This overlay zone was approved for Potomac Dental on Potomac Avenue.

-All development within the city must conform to the standards established per the Zoning Ordinance and the Subdivision and Land Development Ordinance (Articles 4 and 5 of Land Management Code, respectively).
-Issues like setbacks, height of buildings, lot area, buffers, and other requirements are established in the Land Management Code.
+All development within the city must conform to the standards established per the Zoning Ordinance and the Subdivision and Land Development Ordinance (Articles 4 and 5 of the Land Management Code, respectively).
+The Land Management Code establishes issues like setbacks, building heights, lot area, buffers, and other requirements.

 Rezoning Requests

-In the event that a property owner feels that there has been a change in the character of his neighborhood or that a mistake has been made in the original zoning of his parcel, the property owner may apply for a Rezoning of his parcel to a new land use classification to reflect the character of the neighborhood and/or parcel.
-This process involves public hearings before the Planning Commission and the Mayor and City Council.
+Property owners who feel that their neighborhood's character has changed or that a mistake has been made in the original zoning of their parcel may apply for a Rezoning to change the classification to reflect the character of the neighborhood and/or parcel.
+This process involves public hearings before the Planning Commission and the Mayor.
 Approval of the overlay zones follows this process, although without the “change or mistake” basis for approval required for regular rezonings.

 Appeals

 Everyone has the right to appeal the findings of the zoning administrator to the Board of Zoning Appeals (BZA).
-In addition, if there is something unique about the property creating a hardship for the owner, a Variance to setback, etc. requirements can be sought from the BZA.
-Those uses which are identified as Special Exception uses in the various zoning districts, must be approved by the BZA through a “no worse on this property than any other similarly zoned property” test.
+In addition, if something unique about the property creates a hardship for the owner, a Variance to setback, etc., requirements can be sought from the BZA.
+Those uses identified as Special Exception in the various zoning districts must be approved by the BZA through a “no worse on this property than any other similarly zoned property” test.

 Related Resources